 We AREN’T worried (well, at least not too much) about what goes into our portfolio at the end of the year.

 We AREN’T comparing our days to what Ashar would have done in her former school.

 We AREN’T experts.

 I have to especially give credit to the Ask Pauline website, a compendium about homeschooling in Pennsylvania.
 I based the entirety of our “paperwork process” – removing Ashar from public school, filing our affidavit and objectives, having our objectives pre-approved because of Ashar’s IEP in public school, etc. – on material from that site.
 I found the book log and attendance log I’ve chosen to use there.
 If you’re homeschooling in PA, I highly recommend it.

 This article, “Learning With Asperger’s: A Parent’s Perspective,” by Anita S. Charles, says a BUNCH of stuff I wish I was articulate enough to have said on my own.
-The reasoning in here is a HUGE part of why we homeschool – we want to work to Ashar’s strengths instead of constantly having her feel like he’s supposed to be “fixing” his supposed weaknesses.
+The reasoning in here is a HUGE part of why we decided to homeschool – we chose to work to Ashar’s strengths instead of constantly having him feel like he was supposed to be “fixing” his supposed weaknesses.

 I have no problem with any and all of my material being pinned, including photos.